By Gen Terblanche24 May 2023

 New seasons of your favourite series, now streaming

-The latest seasons of New Amsterdam, The White Lotus, Succession, Barry, The Cleaning Lady and more are all streaming on Showmax.
+The latest seasons of Power Book III, New Amsterdam, Bel-Air, Succession, Minx, Gossip Girl and more are all streaming on Showmax.